zgiannuzzi/oracle-db-training/programming_section_12-13.md

 ### Vocab

-1. Created and maintained by the Oracle Server and contains information about the database
+1. Data dictionary - Created and maintained by the Oracle Server and contains information about the database
-2. A collection of objects that are the logical structures that directly refer to the data in the database
+2. Schema - A collection of objects that are the logical structures that directly refer to the data in the database
-3. Specifies a preset value if a value is omitted in the INSERT statement
+3. DEFAULT - Specifies a preset value if a value is omitted in the INSERT statement
-4. Stores data; basic unit of storage composed of rows and columns
+4. TABLE - Stores data; basic unit of storage composed of rows and columns
-5. Command use to make a new table
+5. CREATE Table - Command use to make a new table

 ### Exercise
 1. Complete the GRADUATE CANDIDATE table instance chart.
 Credits is a foreign-key column referencing the requirements table

 - Student_id
-  - Key type
+  - Key type PRIMARY KEY
-  - nulls/unique
+  - nulls/unique NO/YES
   - FK column
-  - Data type
+  - Data type - NUMBER
   - length

 - last_name
   - Key type
-  - nulls/unique
+  - nulls/unique NO
   - FK column
-  - Data type
+  - Data type VARCHAR (2)
-  - length
+  - length 30

 - First_name
   - Key type
-  - nulls/unique
+  - nulls/unique NO
   - FK column
-  - Data type
+  - Data type VARCHAR
-  - length
+  - length 30

 - Credits
-  - Key type
+  - Key type foreign key
-  - nulls/unique
+  - nulls/unique NO
   - FK column
-  - Data type
+  - Data type NUMBER
-  - length
+  - length 3

 - Graduation_date
   - Key type
   - nulls/unique
   - FK column
-  - Data type
+  - Data type DATE
   - length
 2. Write the syntax to create the grad_candidates table.
 ```sql